PR firm v-Fluence is run by former Monsanto communications chief Jay Byrne. By Jonathan Matthews and Claire Robinson

 Outrage and unease in the Global South

-The Poison PR targeting of Debal Deb, the pioneering scientist whose seed conservation work has been long admired, has caused particular outrage.
-Madhusree Mukerjee, the well-known Indian-American physicist and writer, posted on Twitter/X, “Ecologist Debal Deb is on this poison-industry watchlist because he's dedicated his life to rescuing almost-extinct strains of rice and restoring eco-friendly ways of cultivating them.”
+The Poison PR targeting of Debal Deb, the pioneering scientist whose seed conservation work has long been admired, has caused particular outrage.
+Madhusree Mukerjee, the well-known Indian-American physicist and writer, posted on Twitter/X, “Ecologist Debal Deb is on this poison-industry watchlist because he’s dedicated his life to rescuing almost-extinct strains of rice and restoring eco-friendly ways of cultivating them.”
 And the internationally acclaimed Indian writer Amitav Ghosh commented, “Debal Deb is one of India's most important environmentalists.
 His seed bank is an essential tool in creating resilience for farmers.
 It is shocking that someone like him is being targeted by industrial agriculture.”

 Debal Deb himself said he had faced far worse, including direct threats against his mother and his colleagues.
 But others in the Global South expressed serious unease about the potential impact of being targeted by Bonus Eventus.